 History of the Sinclair School of Nursing

-Nursing was an integral part of the Parker Memorial Hospital Training School, which served as the University's first hospital in 1901.
+Nursing was an integral part of the Parker Memorial Hospital Training School, which served as the university's first hospital in 1901.
 Although a nursing program was not officially established until 1920 within the School of Medicine, MU graduated its first nursing class in 1904.
-Sixteen years later, Curators approved a Graduate Nursing designation.
+Sixteen years later, MU Curators approved a graduate nursing designation.

-Clinical teaching facilities were also expanded to include the University Hospital, Missouri Psychiatric Center, MU Women's and Children's Hospital, Boone Hospital Center and the Harry S Truman Veterans Hospital.
-Construction on the School of Nursing building was begun in 1978 and occupied in June 1979.
+Clinical teaching facilities were also expanded to include the University Hospital, Missouri Psychiatric Center, MU Women's and Children's Hospital, Boone Hospital Center and the Harry S. Truman Veterans Hospital.
+Construction on the School of Nursing building was begun in 1978, and it was occupied in June 1979.

-A new chapter opened when the School surged into the national research spotlight in the mid-1990s.
-The Office of Research had a dramatic expansion in grant funding since that time and in 2001 the School moved from 40th to 17th in national Institutes of health funded grants.
+A new chapter opened when the school surged into the national research spotlight in the mid-1990s with a dramatic expansion in grant funding.
+In 2001 the school moved from 40th to 17th in National Institutes of Health funded grants.
 Research focused on such topics as breast cancer, alcoholism, smoking cessation during pregnancy, elder care, wound healing and family obligations to older adults.

 Senior Care, the home-health agency of the school, was formed in 1999.
 Its mission is to promote the independence, dignity and health of older adults by providing preventative care and the health-support services needed for seniors to live in their preferred home of choice.
 The agency changed its name in 2006 to MU Sinclair Home Care and is now managed by University Health Care.